 The WLGA supports many aspects of Welsh Government’s approach to waste and the potential benefits for communities.
 However, the approach to local waste management must be taken within a broader approach that focusses on the principles and goals of the Well Being of Future Generations Act.
 There is a balance to be struck between the focus on recycling targets and promoting more sustainable behavior across communities.
 Local Authorities should be supported to deliver the services appropriate to their local circumstance.

-Link: 'Towards Zero Waste' (Welsh Government)
+Links: 'Towards Zero Waste' (Welsh Government) / WLGA Waste Improvement Programme

 For more information contact: Craig Mitchell